bruceravel/demeter/documentation/Athena/output/index.rst

 - Project files which capture the entire state of your current work in :demeter:`athena`.
-These can be re-imported into :demeter:`athena`, imported into ARTEMIS, or emailed to your collaborator in another time zone.
+These can be re-imported into :demeter:`athena`, imported into :demeter:`artemis`, or emailed to your collaborator in another time zone.

 - Report files summarizing parameter values for all the data groups in your project.
 These report files can be imported into spreadsheet